RussianNLP/RuSentEval/README.md

 ## Tested Models and Results

+The code is compatible with models released as a part of HuggingFace library.

 ### Russian Models:
-1. **RuBert** (Kuratov, Arkhipov, 2019) RuBERT by DeepPavlov (Russian, cased, 12‑layer, 768‑hidden, 12‑heads, 180M parameters) was trained on the Russian part of Wikipedia and news data.
+1. **RuBERT** (Kuratov, Arkhipov, 2019) RuBERT by DeepPavlov (Russian, cased, 12‑layer, 768‑hidden, 12‑heads, 180M parameters) was trained on the Russian part of Wikipedia and news data.
-2. **RuBert Sentence** Sentence RuBERT by DeepPavlov (Russian, cased, 12-layer, 768-hidden, 12-heads, 180M parameters) is a representation‑based sentence encoder for Russian.
+2. **Sentence RuBERT** Sentence RuBERT by DeepPavlov (Russian, cased, 12-layer, 768-hidden, 12-heads, 180M parameters) is a representation‑based sentence encoder for Russian.
 It is initialized with RuBERT and fine‑tuned on SNLI google-translated to russian and on russian part of XNLI dev set.
 Sentence representations are mean pooled token embeddings in the same manner as in Sentence‑BERT.
-3. **RuBert Conversational**  Conversational RuBERT by DeepPavlov (Russian, cased, 12‑layer, 768‑hidden, 12‑heads, 180M parameters) was trained on OpenSubtitles, Dirty, Pikabu, and a Social Media segment of Taiga corpus.
+3. **Conversational RuBERT**  Conversational RuBERT by DeepPavlov (Russian, cased, 12‑layer, 768‑hidden, 12‑heads, 180M parameters) was trained on OpenSubtitles, Dirty, Pikabu, and a Social Media segment of Taiga corpus.

 ### Multilingual Models:
 1. **M-BERT** (Devlin et al., 2019) is trained on masked language modeling (MLM) and next sentence prediction tasks, over concatenated monolingual Wikipedia corpora in 104 languages.